ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/DebugBoxContexts.md

 # Function: `DebugBoxContexts`

-A debug BIF that dumps out the current context hierarchy
+A debug BIF that returns an array of information showing the current context hierarchy

 ## Method Signature